teracow/googliser/README.md

     $ ./googliser.sh [PARAMETERS] ...

-where allowable parameters are a hyphen with a single character or the alternative form with 2 hypens and the full text:
+where allowable parameters are indicated with a hyphen then a single character or the alternative form with 2 hypens and the full-text:

 `-n` or `--number INTEGER`